Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?

-Where $n, c, x_l, x_h, \gamma_1$ are parameters of the problem.
-For every $\epsilon,\epsilon'$ and $\delta$ we will show there exists parameters $n, c, x_l, x_h, \gamma_1$ that have the privacy properties required to prove Theorem \ref{MainTheorem}.
-The restrictions on the dataset simplify the proof but are a bit unnatural as it assumes we approximately known $c$ the parameter we are trying to estimate.
-Later we show in subsection \ref{ProposeReleaseTest}, that they can be replaced with a Propose-Test-Release phase.
-We will address the problem of Bayesian Linear Regression for model (\ref{LinearModel}) on domain $\mathcal{D}$ as \textit{Bayesian linear regression problem} on domain $\mathcal{D}$.
-This problem has a closed-form solution for both the posterior distribution and the distribution of each step of SGLD, thus enabling us to get tight bounds on the differential privacy in each case.
+, where $x_h^2\beta >3$ and $\gamma_1 < \frac12$.
+The constants $n, c, x_l, x_h$, and $\gamma_1$ are parameters of the problem ($c, x_l, x_h$, and $\gamma_1$ are used, together with the dataset size - $n$, to bound the dataset samples to a chosen region).
+For every $\epsilon$, $\epsilon'$, and $\delta$, we will show the existence of parameters $n, c, x_l, x_h, \gamma_1$ values that have the privacy properties required to prove Theorem \ref{MainTheorem}.
+The restrictions on the dataset simplify the proof but are a bit unnatural as it assumes we approximately know $c$, the parameter we are trying to estimate.
+Later we show in subsection \ref{ProposeReleaseTest} that they can be replaced with a Propose-Test-Release phase.

+For simplicity, we will address the problem of sampling (or approximately sampling via SGLD) from the posterior for the model described in eq. \ref{LinearModel} and a dataset from domain $\mathcal{D}(n, \gamma_1, x_h, x_l, c)$ as a \textit{Bayesian linear regression problem} on domain $\mathcal{D}(n, \gamma_1, x_h, x_l, c)$.
+This problem has a closed-form solution for both the posterior distribution and the distribution at each SGLD step, thus enabling us to get tight bounds on the differential privacy in each case.